The Insiders

 Pamela began tutoring in 8th grade and has since developed a deep and longstanding commitment to providing exceptional customized coaching for her students in her 10 years of private tutoring experience.
 She scored a 254 on her USMLE Step 1, 259 on USMLE Step 2, and above the 90th percentile in all her NBME shelf exams.
 During medical school, she taught a board-review for USMLE and NBME psychiatry questions.
 She especially enjoys advising students with interests in psychiatry.
 Mentorship and advising has been invaluable in the trajectory of her career and she is delighted to pay it forward.

+Sabastian has considerable experience on the admissions committee interviewing students for the combined Sophie Davis BS/MD program.
 He is passionate about human rights work and has been extensively involved with the Physicians for Human Rights organization, at a national level, for over 6 years.
 His research background has lent itself to developing a keen eye for writing and he is excited to guide the next generation of physicians and paying it forward.

 Vicki Hsieh, D.O.

 Throughout her medical journey so far, Dr. Hsieh has hit many roadblocks and considered herself an underdog in many aspects of the medical school and residency application.
-She firmly holds the belief that there are ways to medical school through non-traditional paths that can work, as long as the clarity and the passion on the path to become a physician is still there.
+She firmly holds the belief that there are ways to medical school through non-traditional paths that can work, as long as the clarity and the passion on the path to become a physician are still there.
 From non-traditional topics such as post-baccalaureate programs to osteopathic medicine programs to lower science GPAs to financial burdens to gap years, Dr. Hsieh has successfully counseled dozens of students in the past few years to help them get to and through medical school on their own timeline.
-Dr. Hsieh hopes to inspire others using her own story to help others get to that final goal of becoming a physician
+Dr. Hsieh hopes to inspire others using her own story to help others get to that final goal of becoming a physician.

 Austin Johnson, D.O.